 This paper reports on the status of NOAA current and future satellite systems.
-The reporting period for current satellite operation is 1 June 2023 to 15 June 2024.
+The reporting period for current satellite operation is 1 June 2024 to 1 June 2025.
 For future satellites, progress to date at the time of writing is included.
-NOAA looks forward to the launch of GOES-U no earlier than June 25, 2024.